JovanMihic99/basketball-tournament-app/README.md

 **Node.js v20.17.0**

 ## How to start
-Start the app by navigating to the root directory of the project and using the ***npm start*** command.
+Start the app by navigating to the root directory of the project and running the ***npm start*** command.